scristobal/scristobal/README.md

-Welcome to my random colection of side projects and random experiments!
+Welcome to my random colection of half-backed side projects, experiments and learning notes!

 I hope you find something useful.